feedzai/feedzai-openml-r/openml-r-common/README.md

-Reusable Python Logic for OpenML
+Reusable R Logic for OpenML
 ------------------------------------------------------------

 This module contains classes and logic related with the import of R models to the Feedzai platform.